Minecon724/OxygenX/README.md

 ```
 Features:
 Multi-threading
-Proxy and Proxyless
+Proxy support (or not)
 HTTPS, SOCKS4, SOCKS5 Proxies supported (and it also auto auth proxies with username and password)
 Gets proxies from api link and refreshes link.
-Checks capes for Minecon, Optifine, Labymod, and LiquidBounce
+Cape checks: Minecon, Optifine, Labymod, and LiquidBounce
-Checks ranks for Hypixel, Mineplex, Hive, Velt
+Rank checks: Hypixel, Mineplex, Hive, Velt
-Saves Levels for Hypixel and Mineplex and also gets Hypixel's last logout date.
+Level checks: Hypixel and Mineplex
 Checks for Email Access
+Auto-updating
+And more
 ```

 ## Download [here](https://github.com/Minecon724/OxygenX/releases)